South Asian pickle

-South Asian pickles, known as achar among other names, are pickled and often highly-spiced condiments made from a variety of vegetables and fruits preserved in brine, vinegar, edible oils, and South Asian spices.
+South Asian pickles, known as achar among other names, are pickled and often highly spiced condiments made from a variety of vegetables and fruits preserved in brine, vinegar, edible oils, and South Asian spices.
 The pickles are popular across South Asia, with many regional variants.
-They accompany many main dishes.
-Since the Columbian exchange, which brought chili peppers to India, pickles have often been hotly-spiced.
+They have accompanied many main dishes since the Columbian exchange in 1492, which brought chili peppers to India.
+Earlier South Asian cuisines used black pepper and long pepper for pungency.
+Today, achar has expanded from a home prepared staple into a globally commercialized product, while continuing to play an important role in South Asian cultural identity and increasingly appearing in modern fusion cuisines.